rocky-linux/documentation/docs/guides/email/01-email-system.md

 * **MUA (Mail User Agent)**: That is, mail clients for users, such as Outlook, Foxmail, etc.
 * **MTA (Mail Transfer Agent)**: Refers to an e-mail server program that is used to transmit mail.
 The MTA is the implementation of SMTP.
-* **MDA (Mail Deliver Agent)**: When the MTA receives the mail, the MDA is responsible for saving the email to the designated location on the email server, while also performing email filtering and antivirus operations.
+* **MDA (Mail Delivery Agent)**: When the MTA receives the mail, the MDA is responsible for saving the email to the designated location on the email server, while also performing email filtering and antivirus operations.
-* **MRA (Mail Recelve Agent)**: The MRA is an implementation of IMAP and POP3, used to interact with MUA and transmit emails to email clients through IMAP or POP3.
+* **MRA (Mail Retrieval Agent)**: The MRA is an implementation of IMAP and POP3, used to interact with MUA and transmit emails to email clients through IMAP or POP3.

 ### Three protocols